 Composing a map is easier if you make use of the canvas grid to position the different elements.
 Review the settings for the layout grid:

-- In the Composition tab expand the Grid region.

-- Check that Spacing is set to 10 mm.

-- And that Tolerance is set to 2 mm.
+- 1. In the Layout tab expand the Guides and Grid region. - 2.
+Check that Grid spacing is set to 10 mm and that Snap tolerance is set to 5 px.

 You need to activate the use of the grid: